 Dual Enrollment allows students to apply their college level work to both their high school curriculum and their college curriculum.

 UA Early College must have an agreement with the school district, home school, or private school in the state of Alabama.
-If your schools is not on the list and would like more information, please email email@example.com.
+If your school is not on the list and would like more information, please email firstname.lastname@example.org.

 Students are responsible for confirming their high school’s dual credit/dual enrollment policy with their high school counselor/designee.
 The student’s high school of record is responsible for determining how credit is awarded and/or posted toward high school graduation.